-You have heard it multiple times in the NEWS that some kind of fraud or scam has been committed in the Stock Market.
+You have heard multiple times in the NEWS that some kind of fraud or scam has been committed in the Stock Market.
 Individual or a group of them have scammed Investors or Traders.
 Sometimes these frauds and scams in the Indian Stock Market are so huge that they caused the whole stock market or a particular company to go down as Investors and Traders lost trust in the market.
 And Trust in the market is a very important factor to keep the economic wheel turning.

-Some of these frauds and scams are so common nowadays that a slightly experienced Investor or Trader will not even bat an eye to those frauds and scams, but the fraudster’s aim is not locked on the experienced Investor but the newbie.
+Some of these frauds and scams are so common nowadays that a slightly experienced Investor or Trader will not even bat an eye at those frauds and scams, but the fraudster’s aim is not the experienced Investor but the newbie.
 So in this article, we are going to discuss some of the frauds and scams in the Indian stock market.
 What can we learn from each event and how to prevent those frauds and scams from happening with you!

 Pump and Dump

-This one of the most famous and common way scammers and fraudulent people scam the Indian Stock Market Investors and Traders.
+This is one of the most famous and common ways scammers and fraudulent people scam the Indian Stock Market Investors and Traders.

 If you are somehow involved in the Indian Stock Market, at some point you must have received an email or text message saying to BUY a certain stock at a certain price.